-- · "File not signed." in case the XML file was not signed; - "Signature is invalid." in case the XML file signature is not valid; - "Signature is valid." in case the XML file signature is valid.
+- "File not signed." in case the XML file was not signed; - "Signature is invalid." in case the XML file signature is not valid; - "Signature is valid." in case the XML file signature is valid.
 The trusted state of the embedded certificate is not checked.

-If the certificates are embedded these will be shown under the "Certificates details" panel and details can be viewed or Certificates exported.
+If the certificates are embedded these will be shown under the "Certificates details" panel and details can be viewed or Certificates exported or directly imported into the active KeyStore.